Michael Oher: Carolina Panthers

 On March 6, 2015, Oher signed a two-year, $7 million contract with the Carolina Panthers.
-Dave Gettleman, the Panthers GM, said that Oher would be the Panthers' starting left tackle going into the season despite his struggles in Tennessee, saying "We did our homework on Michael, and we feel very strongly that he can be an answer for us.
+Dave Gettleman, the Panthers GM, said that Oher would be the Panthers' starting left tackle going into the season despite his struggles in Tennessee, saying, "We did our homework on Michael, and we feel very strongly that he can be an answer for us.
 He'll be inserted at left tackle, and we'll go from there."
-Oher cited Cam Newton as an influential factor in his decision to sign with Carolina and Oher responded with one of his best seasons as a professional, protecting Newton's blind side.
-Oher played in 98.4% of the team's snaps, allowed a career-low four sacks—tied for eighth-fewest in the league—and was penalized only three times for 25 yards.
+Oher cited Cam Newton as an influential factor in his decision to sign with Carolina.
+Oher responded with one of his best seasons as a professional, protecting Newton's blind side.
+He played in 98.4% of the team's snaps, allowed a career-low four sacks—tied for eighth-fewest in the league—and was penalized only three times for 25 yards.

-On February 7, 2016, Oher was part of the Panthers team that played in Super Bowl 50.
-In the game, the Panthers fell to the Denver Broncos by a score of 24–10.
+Oher played in his second Super Bowl that season, Super Bowl 50, as the starting left tackle.
+In the game, the Panthers lost to the Denver Broncos 24–10.

-On June 17, 2016, Oher signed a three-year contract extension with the Panthers worth $21.6 million with $9.5 million guaranteed.
-Oher was placed on injured reserve on November 25, 2016, with a concussion—having played in only three games during the 2016 season.
+Oher signed a three-year contract extension with the Panthers on June 17, 2016, worth $21.6 million with $9.5 million guaranteed.
+He was placed on injured reserve on November 25, 2016, with a concussion—having played in only three games during the 2016 season.

 On July 20, 2017, Oher was released by the Panthers after a failed physical.

 Books

 Oher is one of the subjects of Michael Lewis's 2006 book, The Blind Side: Evolution of a Game.
 Before the book was published, excerpts appeared in The New York Times Magazine as "The Ballad of Big Mike".
 His portion of the book was adapted for film and was directed by John Lee Hancock.
-The Blind Side was released in the United States on November 20, 2009.
+The Blind Side movie was released in the United States on November 20, 2009.
 The movie stars Quinton Aaron as Michael Oher, alongside Sandra Bullock and Tim McGraw.
-The movie was nominated for Academy Awards for both Best Picture and Best Actress for Bullock.
-Bullock won an Oscar for her portrayal of Leigh Anne Tuohy.
+It was nominated for Academy Awards for Best Picture and Best Actress for Bullock, and Bullock won the Oscar for her portrayal of Leigh Anne Tuohy.

 Oher wrote his autobiography, I Beat the Odds: From Homelessness to The Blind Side and Beyond, in 2011.